 - Things (devices\equipment that want to communicate)

 - Management (soft services monitoring)

-With over 50 FIA members already signed up and participating in the SIG, we are already starting to work towards our goals.
+With over 50 FIA members already signed up and participating in the forum, we are already starting to work towards our goals.

 We plan to work with our members, the industry and like-minded organisations from different industries to reduce and remove the barriers that are hindering the adoption of IoT and its benefits in the fire industry.
 Our initial goals are to: